srosendal/rpi_uv/DEPLOYMENT_GUIDE.md

 ### Exiting the Application

+**Option 1: Using the Exit Button (Recommended)**
+- Click the **"Exit"** button in the top-right corner of the interface
+- Confirm the shutdown when prompted
+- The system will safely:
+  - Set PWM duty cycle to 0%
+  - Stop all camera processes
+  - Clean up GPIO resources
+  - Shut down the server

+**Option 2: Keyboard Shortcuts**
 - **To exit kiosk mode:** Press `Ctrl+W`
 - **To stop the server:** Press `Ctrl+C` in the terminal